-Configuration · Cloudflare SSL docs
+Get started with Keyless SSL

 $ ls -l /etc/keyless/keys-r-------- 1 keyless keyless 1675 Nov 18 16:44 example.com.key

-Note: when running multiple key servers, you must make sure that all required keys are distributed to each key server.
-Customers typically will either use a configuration management tool such as Salt, Puppet, etc. to distribute keys or mount
+When running multiple key servers, make sure all required keys are distributed to each key server.
+Customers typically will either use a configuration management tool such as Salt or Puppet to distribute keys or mount

-/etc/keyless/keysto a network location that is accessible only by your key servers.
-Keys are read on boot into memory, so if using a network path it must be accessible during the gokeyless process start/restart.
+/etc/keyless/keys to a network location accessible only by your key servers.
+Keys are read on boot into memory, so a network path must be accessible during the gokeyless process start/restart.

-Restart your keyless instance:
+To activate, restart your keyless instance:

 - systemd: